 What are the uses of synchronous motors?

-Synchronous motors are widely used in various industrial and commercial applications due to their unique features and advantages.
-Here are some common uses for synchronous motors:
+Synchronous motors find wide applications in industries and commercial uses due to some of their unique features and advantages.
+Their common uses are as follows:

 -Power generation: